fmiotello/cmls_hw2/README.md

 ## Installation

+The Projucer app, made available by JUCE, will help in the building process, as it handles many things automatically.
+The output file needs to be placed in the correct path, in order to be visible by your preferred DAW.

-Use the Projucer app to build the plugin.
-An already built VST3 version is already available in the `Build` directory.
+An already built VST3 version is available in `/Build` directory.

 Have fun!